cnswoolley10/Polymer-Plotting/README.md

 # Polymer-Plotting
 Plotting various models for polymers in python.
+(The C section of the repo is the section compiled to .exe by python's nuitka module)

 DISCLAIMER: This program was written by a student with < 1 year coding experience.
 Some bits may not be best optimised, pls no hate, feedback always welcome :)